Kenton Commonwealth’s Attorney Office Hall of Fame

 Hon.
 Megan E. Mersch

-Megan Mersch attended The Salmon P. Chase College of Law at Northern Kentucky University beginning in August, 2006 after completing her undergraduate education at Clemson University.
+Megan Mersch attended The Salmon P. Chase College of Law at Northern Kentucky University beginning in August 2006 after completing her undergraduate education at Clemson University.
 Megan was one of the first participants in the Kenton County Commonwealth’s Attorney Externship Program in 2009.
 Upon graduation from law school, Megan became the Staff Attorney for Boone Circuit Judge Anthony Frolich.
 A few months later when a prosecutor position opened up, Megan returned to the Kenton County where she served as Assistant Commonwealth’s Attorney.
-Megan began her service in general prosecution before transitioning into crimes against children, sexual assault, and domestic violence prosecutions.
-During Megan’s tenure she established herself as a talented trial attorney, winning numerous jury verdicts with long prison sentences.
-In August, 2013, Megan left the Commonwealth’s Attorney Office for private practice and remains a member of the NKY bar.
+Megan began her public service in general prosecution before transitioning into crimes against children, sexual assault, and domestic violence prosecutions.
+During Megan’s tenure in the Commonwealth’s Attorney Office, she established herself as a talented trial attorney, winning numerous jury verdicts with long prison sentences.
+In August 2013, Megan left the Commonwealth’s Attorney Office for private practice and remains a member of the Northern Kentucky bar.